fusiongyro/lbac/tutor8.md

      on the stack, and  we  have used it even more than necessary to ease expression parsing.

   *  Desire for Generality

-     Much of the content of the typical compiler text is taken up with issues we haven't addressed here at all ... things like automated  translation  of  grammars,  or generation of LALR parse tables.
+     Much of the content of the typical compiler text is taken up with issues we haven't addressed here at all… things like automated  translation  of  grammars,  or generation of LALR parse tables.
 This is not simply because  the  authors want to impress you.
 There are good, practical  reasons  why the